UMAprotocol/UMIPs/UMIPs/umip-179.md

  - Supporting enforceable time-limited agreements between users and relayers for intent execution.
  - Enabling Across to be used by third-parties as an efficient, modular cross-chain settlement system.
  - Permitting depositors to be refunded directly on the origin chain in the event that their relay is not completed within a timeframe specified at deposit time.
- - Reducing relayer risk exposure by elimintating the need for onchain publication of the `realizedLpFeePct` component of a bridge transfer.
+ - Reducing relayer risk exposure by eliminating the need for onchain publication of the `realizedLpFeePct` component of a bridge transfer.
  - Supporting relayer exclusivity to mitigate onchain gas auctions.

 Updating the specification of the ACROSS-V2 price identifier is required in order for the UMA DVM to verify whether Across v3 proposed settlement bundles are valid.